 What will I be doing?

-Based at the award winning Thanda Game Reserve you will help the research team by gathering information in the field and spending time in the bush on conservation initiatives.
+Based at an award winning Game Reserve you will help the research team by gathering information in the field and spending time in the bush on conservation initiatives.

 - Live in the heart of a Big 5 game reserve